-Six different cuts of the shell at 10 seconds solidification were analyzed to determine how the reaction force at the boundary condition displacement relates to the local force in a solidifying shell.
-The six locations, labeled a-f are given in Figure 12.
-Each horizontal cut, beginning at the interface with the SSCC test body is comprised of solid shell, a mushy zone and then liquid.
+The same 4 cuts of the shell, indicated in Figure 10, at 10 seconds solidification were analyzed to determine how the reaction force at the boundary condition displacement relates to the local force in a solidifying shell.

+Each horizontal cut, beginning at the interface with the SSCC test body is comprised of solid shell, a two phase liquid solid region and then liquid.
 Table 3 summarizes the individual contributions to the total force in the solidifying shell using the methodology of extracting forces from the NFORC2 variable.
 Recall, that at 10 sec, the simulated reaction force at the displacement boundary condition was - 476 (N).
 As indicated by Table 3, there is quite a disagreement in what the force is in the fully solidified region and in the total force.